 All annuities are allowed to grow tax-deferred.
 This means any earnings on the investment are not taxed until they are paid out to the annuity holder.
 However, there are differences that govern if and when taxes are due on the annuity principal, the money used to purchase or fund the annuity.

 In other words, buying a qualified annuity is like contributing to a 401(k).
-The money you use to purchase a qualified annuity is subtracted from your annual income in the year you make the purchase.
-It is taxed only when you begin to receive the funds from the annuity, usually in retirement.
+The money you used to purchase a qualified annuity is subtracted from your annual income in the year you make the purchase.
+It is taxed only when you begin to receive the funds from the annuity, usually at retirement.

 Qualified Annuities and Retirement Plans